-The Moton Museum will be closed December 18th, 2022 – January 2nd, 2023.
-We will reopen on January 3rd, 2023 at 12:00pm.
-Happy Holidays -Moton Staff
+The Moton Museum will be closed starting December 18th 2023 and will reopen January 2nd 2024 at 12:00pm.
+If you have any questions email us [email protected] Happy Holidays!
+Moton Staff

 Any gift has the ability to make an impact that far exceeds its size.
 Together we can work to share the Moton Story and ensure that countless individuals know how Prince Edward County became the birthplace of the student-led civil rights movement.